Staying Young (Longer)

 Just kidding, look, my memory is so good that I remember using the experiment before in an article, so I am safe there.
 O.K., it was about a bunch of old-timers, those over 80 who were to spend a few weeks at a special place decorated to remind them of their young years; to listen to music of their young age; to dress up in those clothes of their young age, and generally revive that ambient and times of their youth.

 Also, they were instructed not to even once mention their current health conditions and complaints to one another, but only reminisce about those "good, old times of youth".
 At the end of the experiment, the scientists were astounded with the results.

-Namely, most of the parameters of vitality showed an incredible improvement at all of those involved in the experiment.
+Namely, most of the parameters of vitality showed an incredible improvement in all of those involved in the experiment.
 Well, anybody starting to view the facts about aging a little differently?

 Worries and Aging

 There are quite a few of those crucial factors affecting the rate of aging, and I don't have the space available to elaborate on all of them, so let me skip nutrition and life style as those most notable and get to the one of chronic stress levels.
 In any case, I wouldn't have much to tell you about nutrition -- in my opinion, as long as we use some common sense we are on the safe side.

 Indeed, layer upon layer of stressful experiences accumulated over so many years---most of them self-inflicted---will certainly do a number on our vitality and our looks.
 Due to a poor stress management, those bad incidents in life just keep piling up in our memory bank as an embarrassing deposit.